Easier said than done:

 Again, there is a time and a place for a long, creative, cutesy copy.
 Reminder emails are not one of them.
 Focus on a short, clear and concise copy.
 No fluff.
 Don’t mince words.
 Tell your subscribers why you are emailing them and direct them to the call to action.

 3. Call to action:

-As mentioned above, the copy should lead directly to the call to action -- a button, a link, or both.
-Don't make your subscribers have to hunt for the action you'd like them to take.
-Make it simple.
-Make it easy.
-Make it obvious.
+As mentioned above, the copy should lead directly to the call to action — a button, a link, or both.
+Don’t make your subscribers have to hunt for the action you’d like them to take.
+Make it simple, easy and obvious.